PaloAltoNetworks/gaia/doc/documentation.md

 Type: `string`

-The the duration of the tracked connection.
+The duration of the tracked connection.

 ##### `existing`